rapid7/metasploit-framework/documentation/modules/payload/python/meterpreter/reverse_tcp.md

 ## Vulnerable Application

 The Python Meterpreter is suitable for any systems that support Python.
 Some operating systems such as Ubuntu, Debian, Arch Linux, and OS X have it by default.
+The Python Meterpreter supports the CPython implementation versions 2.5-2.7 and 3.1+.

 ## Deploying python/meterpreter/reverse_tcp

 python/meterpreter/reverse_tcp is typically used in two different ways.

 First, it can be used with an exploit as long as the Python platform is supported.
-This sort of information usually can be found when you use the ```info``` command like this:
+This sort of information can usually be found when you use the ```info``` command like this:

 ```
 msf exploit(ms14_064_packager_python) > info